Game Procedures and Rules

 Qualified officials will officiate each game.
 All games for both 9V9 and 11V11 will be officiated by a referee and 2 assistant referees although the availability of qualified referees might necessitate the use of fewer linesmen at some games.
 The Needham Memorial Day Tournament Zero Tolerance Policy is in effect for the duration of the tournament.

 Game Length/Team Colors

 Subject to weather and other conditions beyond the control of the Tournament Committee, each team entering the tournament is guaranteed 3 qualifying matches (unless a team forfeits).
 Invitational Qualifying matches shall be 60 minutes in length (two 30 minute halves) with one 5 minute half time interval.
 College Showcase Qualifying matches shall be 80 minutes in length (two 40 minute halves) with one 5 minute half time interval.
 There will be no extension of time for substitutions, injuries or balls out of play – the play clock will run continuously.
-At the conclusion of each game the two coaches and the referee will sign the scorecard attesting to the game score.
+At the conclusion of each game, the two coaches and the referee will sign the scorecard attesting to the game score.
 Game lengths for the championship games will remain one hour in length.
 If any game is terminated after one half of play, the score at the time will stand and the game will be considered official.
 Teams named first in the schedule will be considered the home team.
 In the event of a color conflict, the home team must change color.